Which cryptocurrencies are available?

 By opening a new non-leveraged BUY crypto position you own the asset rather than a CFD.*

-In addition, all old non-leveraged BUY crypto positions (opened prior to 3 September 2017) were upgraded to real assets on 13 May 2018 for all users except those under FCA regulation.
+In addition, all old non-leveraged BUY crypto positions (opened prior to 3 September 2017) were upgraded to real assets on 13 May 2018 for all users except those under ASIC and FCA regulation.

-*Please note that all cryptocurrency trades opened by users resident in China are CFDs.
+*Please note that all cryptocurrency trades opened by users resident in China and clients of eToro Australia Capital Ltd are CFDs.

 If I copy a trader who is investing in cryptocurrencies, what type of position do I have?

-If you copy another trader's crypto position, or invest in crypto via CopyFunds, the position that opens for you is the same as the original position - all real crypto trades are copied as real positions; all CFD positions are copied as CFD positions.
+If you copy another trader's crypto position, or invest in crypto via CopyPortfolios, the position that opens for you is the same as the original position - real crypto trades are copied as real positions; CFD positions are copied as CFD positions.
+Real trades copied by users resident in China and clients of eToro Australia Capital Ltd are CFDs.

 Can I still short cryptocurrencies?